feranco/feranco.github.io/_drafts/ConcurrencyInC++.md

 }
 ```

-A std::asynch is a function template that takes a function as an argument and returns a std::future, so that the result of the function can be retrieved asynchronously using the std::future get() method.
+A std::async is a function template that takes a function as an argument and returns a std::future, so that the result of the function can be retrieved asynchronously using the std::future get() method.
 The future has the same template parameter as the return type of the function.
-The first argument in std::async is launch policy that controls the asynchronous behaviour of std::async.
-We can create std::async with two different launch policies i.e.
+The first argument in std::async is optional and allows to define the launch policy that controls how the passed function is executed.
+There are two different launch policies:
 * **std::launch::async** guarantees an asynchronous execution of the passed function in a separate thread
-* **std::launch::deferred** guarantees a lazy execution of the passed function in the same thread owning the std::future object (the function will be executed only when the std::future get() method is called)
+* **std::launch::deferred** guarantees a lazy execution of the passed function in the same thread owning the std::future object (the execution starts only when the std::future get() method is called)
-If no launch policy is specified, the behaviour is implementation dependent (some impl can decide to run asynchronously or not depending on the load on system).
+If no launch policy is specified, the behaviour is implementation dependent.
+Some implementations can decide to run the function asynchronously or not depending on the current system load.

-When the function returns, its return value sets the future.
-Therefore, the std::async communicates the value at the end of the function call.
-For example:
+The other std::async parameterss are the function to be executed and its input arguments.

 ```cpp
 #include <iostream>